eat-this-one/eat-this-one/README.md

 * Configure your MondoDB database (Backend).
 ** **cp config.json.dist config.json**

+* Configure your Android development tools path
+** **cp development.properties.dist development.properties**
+** Edit development.properties with your own values

-* Configure your frontend pointing to the backend URL (Frontend).
+* Configure your frontend pointing to the backend URL if it is different from the default one.
 ** **public/javascripts/shared/eatConfig.js**

 * Create a virtual host to point to your dist/web dir.